Last updated: August 2, 2026 · By QuickResumeAI Editorial Team

 A customer service resume with no experience is one of the most common starting resumes in the country, and recruiters know what to expect.
 They are looking for reliability, communication, and a willingness to learn the systems.
 You do not need prior customer service titles to land an entry-level CSR role.

-Lead with a short objective: "Recent high school graduate seeking an entry-level customer service representative role, with 2 years of part-time retail experience and conversational Spanish."
+Lead with a short objective like the entry-level example in the summary section above.
 Then list any role where you interacted with people: cashier, server, babysitter, tutor, camp counselor, volunteer at a food bank, club officer at school.
 Use bullets that show communication, problem solving, and reliability.
 A bullet like "Resolved 20+ customer questions per shift at a busy grocery store, balancing register accuracy with a friendly tone during 4-hour rushes" works just as well as a CSR bullet.

 Add a skills section with active listening, written communication, time management, basic Microsoft 365 or Google Workspace, and any tool you have touched.
 Even Gmail, Slack, or a school helpdesk system counts.
 Need more help framing a first-job resume?
 See the resume for first job guide.